The main reasons why we chose it over other alternatives are:

 is based on the

-number of TBs of data scaned by each query, which makes it considerably more expensive in the long term.
+number of TBs of data scanned by each query, which makes it considerably more expensive in the long term.
 Pending to review.

 - Google BigQuery: Pending to review.

-- We use Redshift for storing data from many of our services and then visualizing it using ChartIO.
+- We use Redshift for storing data from many of our services and then visualizing it using Grow.

 - Our Redshift architecture is not documented.
 Pending to implement.

-- Our Redshift cluster is not written as code using Terraform.
-Pending to implement.
+- Our Redshift cluster is written as code using Terraform.

-- Our Redshift is not encrypted at rest using KMS.
-Pending to implement.
+- Our Redshift is encrypted at rest using KMS.